DevRajib/3.DevopsProject/README.md

           docker-compose up -d --build
         "
 ```
+Explanation:
+Docker Build and Push: The workflow builds Docker images for the frontend and backend and pushes them to Docker Hub.
+Deploy: The deployment step connects to your server via SSH and pulls the latest Docker images, then restarts the services using docker-compose.

-## GitHub Secrets
+Secrets Configuration:

-Add the following secrets to your GitHub repository:
+You need to configure the following secrets in your GitHub repository:

-- `SSH_PRIVATE_KEY`: The private key to access your remote server.
+DOCKER_USERNAME: Your Docker Hub username.
+DOCKER_PASSWORD: Your Docker Hub password.
+SSH_USER: SSH user to connect to the server.
-- `HOST`: The hostname or IP address of your remote server.
+SERVER_IP: IP address of your server.

-# Step by Step instruction coming soon
+Step 4: Setting up the Server
+Ensure Docker and docker-compose are installed on your server.
+The server should be set up to receive the Docker images and run them.

+Additional Considerations:
+Database Migrations: Automate running migrations after deployment.
+Environment Variables: Use .env files or GitHub Secrets for securely passing environment variables (e.g., database credentials).
+By following this guide, you will have a fully automated CI/CD pipeline that builds, pushes, and deploys your three-tier Docker application via GitHub Actions.